bhigy/zr-2021vg_baseline/docs/RESULTS.md

   </tr>
 </table>

-**Layer** refers to the layer used to extract representations. rnn1 corresponds to the second recurrent layer.
+**Layer** refers to the layer used to extract representations ('rnn1' corresponds to the second recurrent layer).

 # sSIMI : Semantic similarity with human judgments

 In this task, the model receives 2 words, let's say /abduct/ and /kidnap/.
-Distance between the embeddings of these 2 words are computed.
+The distance between the embeddings of these 2 words are computed.
 Then, a Spearman's rank correlation coefficent is computed between these distances, and human semantic similarity judgements.
 Higher is better.